 - Cost: Pay only for what you buy.

-- Food recommendation: Have a pizza on the awesome leafy deck at Potato Head’s Pizza Garden
+- Food recommendation: Have a pizza on the awesome leafy deck at Potato Head Beach Club’s Pizza Garden.

 After the art market, it’s time to pack up and head down to the Southern beaches!
 The drive from Ubud to Seminyak is a little over an hour.

 Take a walk along Seminyak Beach to settle into the beach side of the Balinese lifestyle.
 Stop at one of the Beach Clubs on your walk for some poolside chilling and a cocktail.
-Potato head and Ku De Ta are both great and are very popular beach bar options.
+Potato Head Beach Club and Ku De Ta are both great and are very popular beach bar options.

 There is also a vast array of shops in Seminyak, from premium international designers to local Balinese craft.
 Spend some time wandering between them, enjoying the atmosphere, and shopping for whatever feels right!